traclabs/openmct-ros/README.md

 ```
 docker compose up
 ```
-2. wait a moment for everything to initialize.
+2. Wait a moment for everything to initialize.
 You should see the `turtlesim` window appear and circling.
-3. In another terminal, launch `npm start` to start the client
+3. In another terminal, launch `npm start` to start the client.
 4. Refresh your browser pointing to http://localhost:9091/ - it should automatically connect and display a list of ROS topics.